cojs/chanel/README.md

 - You can push functions and pull data while the callbacks are in progress
 - You don't have to wait until all the callbacks are finished for you to start reading data
+- You don't have to wait until you define all or even any callbacks to begin reading
 - Data will always be returned in the correct order

 The general use-case is concatenating files (as the example above).